aksovius/speech-coach/docs-site/src/pages/about.md

 ## About the Creator

-Hi, I'm Aksovius, a software engineer passionate about building scalable systems and leveraging AI for practical solutions.
+Hi, I'm Alexander Kim, a software engineer passionate about building scalable systems and leveraging AI for practical solutions.
 With experience in microservices, stream processing, and infrastructure automation, I created Speech Coach to showcase my skills and contribute to the language learning community.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/aksovius) or [Telegram](https://t.me/aksovius) to discuss collaboration or opportunities!